arnoldmartinez/book-notes/vim/Mastering-vim.md

 ### Opening files

+For simplicity's sake, let's make a simple square root calculator.
+Run the following command:

+>     vim animal_farm.py

+This open a file named *animal_farm.py*.
+If the file existed. you'd see its contents, but since it doesn't, we're greeted by an empty screen.

+You can tell that the file doesn't exist by the *[New File]* text next to a file name in the status line at the bottom of the screem.

 #### TIP

 If you're using gVim--you can open a file by going into a **File** menu and choosing **Open**.
 Sometimes graphical interface is exactly what you need!

+#### TIP

+Vim's status line often contains a lot of useful information.
+That's the primary way for Vim to communicate with a user, so do keep an eye out for messages in the status line!

+If you already have Vim open-- you can load a file by typing the following, and hitting Enter:

+>     :e animal_farm.py

+Pressing colon character : enters a command-line mode, which lets you enter a line of text which Vim will interpret as a command.
+Commands are terminated by hitting the *Enter* key, which allows you to perform various complex operations.
+Command *:e* stands for *edit*

+#### TIP
+Vim help often refers to the *Enter* key as a <CR>, which stands for carriage return.

+## Changin text

+Hit *i* on your keyboard to enter an insert mode.
+This will display **-- INSERT --** in a status line (at the bottom).

+#### TIP

+Three of Vim's modes: command-line mode, normal mode, and insert mode.

+Let's create our Python application by typing the following code.

+>     #!/usr/bin/python3
+>     """Our own little animal farm."""
+>     import sys
+>     def add_animal(farm, animal):
+>       farm.add(animal):
+>       return farm
+>
+>     def main(animals):
+>       farm = set()
+>       for animal in animals:
+>         farm = add_animal(farm, animal)
+>       print("We've got some animals on the farm", ', '.join(farm) + '.')
+>
+>     if __name__ == '__main__':
+>       if len(sys.argv) == 1:
+>         print('Pass at least one animal type!)
+>         sys.exit(1)
+>       main(sys.argv[1:])

+To get back to normal mode in Vim, hit *Esc* on your keyboard.
+You'll see that ** -- INSERT --** has disappeared from the status line.
+Now, Vim is ready to take commands from you!